zhizhul/6tree/README.md

 > ./6tree -T -in-std/b* ***input_addrs_file*** -out-std/b* ***output_addrs_file***

-Remove repeated addresses, translate them into vector representations and sort them based on the binary order.
-This is a necessary pre-process for seed data, since 6Tree needs the seed data being sorted and each address vector is unique.
+Remove repeated addresses, translate them into vector representations, and sort them based on the binary order.
+This is a necessary pre-process for seed data since 6Tree needs the seed data being sorted, and each address vector is unique.

 In the file, each line has one IPv6 address/vector.
 It supports five kinds of representations as below,